PeiTzuChen/restaurants-list/README.md

 # Restaurant List
-A simple web application for organizing favorite restaurant by searching, creating and deleting restaurant.
+A simple web application for favorite restaurant list by searching, creating and deleting restaurant.

 ![listening page](./Image/restaurants.jpg)

 ## Features
+- login with FB or register account by email and password which are necessary
+- each user has own favorite restaurant list
-- Searching restaurants by name or category
+- Search restaurants by name or category
 - Restaurant can be sorted by English name, region, category and rating
-- Getting more information such as phone, address and description when click restaurant
+- Get more information such as phone, address and description when click restaurant
-- creating a new restaurant
+- create a new restaurant
 - Delete restaurant from main page

 ### Getting started